Disvster/push_swap/to-do.md

     - an index which will refer to its organized position
     - the value which it must hold, the arg conv to int

-How will I determine the correct indexes? my organizing the int array with sort_int_tab and when I need to know were a node should be, I will do a number search of the value which that node holds in the sorted array, then set the index var inside that node to the index of the number in the array.
+How will I determine the correct indexes?
+By organizing the int array with sort_int_tab and when I need to know were a node should be, I will do a number search of the value which that node holds in the sorted array, then set the index var inside that node to the index of the number in the array.